Carinashan/LanServerProperties/README.md

 * Installing this mod does not prevent you from joining other vanilla or mod servers.

 ## Dependencies
-### Forge Version
+### Forge and Neoforge Version
-You need to install Forge and then install this mod.
+You need to install Forge/Neoforge and then install this mod.

 ### Fabric Version
 You need to install Fabric Loader and then install this mod.
 Fabric API is optional but highly recommended.

 ## For developers
-To modify and debug the code, first import the "forge" or "fabric" folder as a Gradle project in Eclipse IDE, and then run the gradle task `genEclipseRuns`.
+To modify and debug the code, first import the "neoforge", "forge", or "fabric" folder as a Gradle project in Eclipse IDE, and then run the gradle task `genEclipseRuns`.

 Windows users need to replace `./` and `../` with `.\` and `..\`, respectively.

 Since 1.17.1, LSP for Fabric and Forge share common code as much as possible.
 The shared code base uses Minecraft official mapping.

+Since 1.21, LSP has added support for Neoforge while keeping the support for the Lex-Forge.
+In addition, coremods and access transformers are dropped completely and replaced by Mixin.

 ### Compile Fabric artifact
 ```